Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Background and Key Metrics

-To uncover the finer geometric structure of the learned features, beyond what linear methods like PCA reveal, we turn into intrinsic dimension --- the minimal number of degrees of freedom needed to describe the data without significant information loss.
-To estimate the intrinsic dimension, we use the 2-NN estimator, introduced by \citep{facco2017estimating} and further explored in deep learning contexts by \citep{ansuini2019intrinsic, pope2021intrinsic} to study the properties of the internal representations of CNNs.
-The 2-NN estimator is notable for its minimal assumptions.
-Unlike the estimates in \citep{levina2004maximum,ceruti2014danco}, the 2-NN estimator only requires the dataset to be locally uniform in density, where locally means in the range of the second neighbor.
+\paragraph{Intrinsic Dimension via 2-NN Estimation.} To uncover the finer geometry of the learned features, beyond what linear methods like PCA reveal, we turn to intrinsic dimension: the minimal number of degrees of freedom needed to describe the data without significant information loss.
+Unlike PCA, intrinsic dimension captures the dimensionality of nonlinear manifolds (Figure~\ref{fig:nrc_geometry}), making it a more informative geometric descriptor.

-For a given point, let $r_1$ and $r_2$ denote the distances to its first and second nearest neighbors, respectively; define the ratio $\mu:=r_2/r_1$.
-Under the assumption of locally uniform sampling, the cumulative distribution of the ratio above follows a Pareto distribution with parameter $d$: $F(\mu)= 1 - \mu^{-d}$ for $\mu\ge 1$.
+We estimate intrinsic dimension using the 2-NN estimator introduced by \citet{facco2017estimating}.
+For a given point, let $r_1$ and $r_2$ denote the distances to its first and second nearest neighbors; define the ratio $\mu := r_2/r_1$.
+Under the assumption of locally uniform data density, the cumulative distribution of the ratio follows a Pareto distribution with parameter $d$: $F(\mu) = 1 - \mu^{-d}$ for $\mu \geq 1$.
 The intrinsic dimension $d$ is then estimated by linear regression.
-Details are provided in the Appendix \ref{2nnalg}.

-In addition to the minimal neighborhood assumption, the estimator has other key advantages.
-It provides stable estimates for intrinsic dimension below $\sim 20$, even for modest sample sizes and non-uniform densities.
-Moreover, it is scale-aware, meaning that by sub-sampling the dataset, 2-NN can discriminate between ``soft" (relevant) and ``noisy" dimensions, see Fig. 3 in \citep{facco2017estimating}.
+The 2-NN estimator has been widely adopted to analyze data and representation manifolds across deep learning, including adversarial robustness~\citep{ma2018characterizing}, image classification~\citep{ansuini2019intrinsic, pope2021intrinsic}, representation correlation~\citep{basile2025id_correlation}, and continuous control via reinforcement learning~\citep{tiwari2025rl_geometry}.
+Beyond its ability to reliably capture nonlinear manifold structure, it is hyperparameter-free, computationally efficient, and requires only that the data density is approximately uniform within the range of each point's second neighbor, a considerably weaker assumption than the global uniformity required by other classical estimators~\citep{levina2004maximum}.
+In Appendix~\ref{2nnalg}, we provide further details and intuitions.